IBM-Cloud/terraform-provider-ibm/website/docs/r/event_streams_schema.html.markdown

 # ibm_event_streams_schema

 Create, update or delete the Event Streams schemas.
 The schema operations can only be performed on an Event Streams Enterprise plan service instances.
-For more information, about Event Streams schemas, see [Event Streams Schema Registry](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-ES_schema_registry)
+For more information, about Event Streams schema, see [Event Streams Schema Registry](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-ES_schema_registry).

 ## Example usage